LoZander/pathtracker/testlist.md

 - Character named "Test2" has the name "Test2"
 - Character created with initiative 10 actually has initiative 10.
 - Character created with initiative 20 actually has initiative 20.
+- The next turn is the character with the highest initiative when no character is the character in turn.
 - NextTurn should change character in turn to the next character.
 - Character after last character of the tracker is the first character of the tracker.